fedorenchik/PlanetVim/.vim/pack/apps/opt/vimspector/docs/configuration.md

       },
       "attach": {
         "remote": {
-          "host": "${host}", // Remote host to ssh to (mandatory if not using container) "account": "${account}", // User to connect as (optional)
+          "host": "${host}", // Remote host to ssh to
+                             // If omitted, runCommand(s) is run locally "account": "${account}", // User to connect as (optional)
           // Command to get the PID of the process to attach  (mandatory) "pidCommand": [
             //
             // Remember that you can use ${var} to ask for input.
 I use this to
             // call a custom command to return the PID for a named service, so
-            // here's an examle:
+            // here's an example:
             //
             "/path/to/secret/script/GetPIDForService", "${ServiceName}"
           ],